 Given the limitations of each measure discussed above, for a full picture of iconicity in the lexicon, a synthesis of measures is recommended.
-Iconicity ratings from native speakers can tell us which mappings are meaningful to them, while comparisons with guessability for non-speakers can establish which of these mappings are likely to be meaningful on their own, versus which become meaningful through experience with the rest of the lexicon (language-external versus language-internal iconicity).
-Occhino, Anible, and Morford (2020) found differential effects of these two types of mappings in sign processing by signers of different proficiencies.
-They found that both types of iconicity were helpful to signers of a lower proficiency, but that for highly proficient signers only the most pervasive, language-external mappings made a difference to processing.
+Iconicity ratings from native speakers can tell us which mappings are meaningful to them, while comparisons with guessability for non-speakers can establish which of these mappings are likely to be meaningful on their own, versus which become meaningful through experience with the rest of the lexicon.
+Occhino et al. (2020) refer to this distinction as language-external versus language-internal iconicity.
+It is a distinction with real correlates, as their study found differential effects for each type of iconicity on sign language processing (Occhino et al. 2020).

-Since structural markedness appears to boost ratings but not guessability, the two measures could also be used together to tease apart the influence of structural markedness versus form-meaning resemblances in driving iconic effects.
-Iconic effects are generally assumed to be driven by form-meaning resemblances, but since these often go together with structural markedness it would be useful to know the relative contribution of each factor in different situations and tasks.
-Since structural markedness is also subjective, the choice of participants used in the rating task will be important.
-Finally, having guesses alongside ratings would allow researchers to make better decisions about the cut-off point between “high” and “low” iconicity ratings, as these could be motivated by correlations with guessing accuracy, rather than e.g. arbitrarily dividing the scale at the half-way point, or using percentiles tied to particular datasets.
+Since structural markedness appears to boost ratings but not guessability, the two measures could be used together to tease apart the influence of structural markedness versus form-meaning resemblances in driving iconic effects.
+Iconic effects are generally assumed to be driven by form-meaning resemblances, but as these often go together with structural markedness it would be useful to know the relative contribution of each factor in different situations and tasks.
+Having guesses alongside ratings would also allow researchers to make better decisions about the cut-off point between “high” and “low” iconicity ratings, as these could be motivated by correlations with guessing accuracy, rather than e.g. arbitrarily dividing the scale at the half-way point, or using percentiles tied to particular datasets.

 Guesses and ratings could also be used to inform results from descriptive or data-driven measures, and vice-versa.
 For example, the psychological reality and relative strength of form-meaning mappings described in lexicons could be tested using guessing or rating tasks with nonwords (e.g. Kwon 2017).
-Similarly, descriptive (semiotic) analysis, along with cross-linguistic comparisons where possible could be used to understand and explain why some mappings are stronger or more universal than others.
+Similarly, descriptive (semiotic) analysis, along with cross-linguistic comparisons where possible, could be used to understand where these associations come from and explain why some are stronger or more universal than others.

-4.3 Methodological improvements and evaluation
+4.3 Methodological contributions

-We also sought to evaluate different rating and guessing paradigms, and were able to make some methodological improvements–particularly to the guessing design.
-We contrasted two different guessing paradigms–one where participants are given a word and have to match it to the correct meaning from two translations, and another where participants are given a meaning and have to match it to the correct word from two words.
-Content-wise, choosing between words is more comparable to the design of a rating task, as both give the meaning first and involve only one English translation.
-This is important as the use of translations leads to several complications in the experiment design.
+As a final contribution of this study, having evaluated different guessing and rating paradigms, we were able to make some methodological improvements—particularly to the guessing design.
+We contrasted two different guessing paradigms–one where participants are given a word and asked to match it to the correct meaning from two translations, and another where participants are given a meaning and have to match it to the correct word from two words.
+Content-wise, choosing between words is more comparable to the design of the rating task, as both give the meaning first and involve only a single English translation.
+This is important as the use of translations leads to several complications in the interpretation of guessing results.
 First, English-speaking participants can be expected to have more associations with English words than with unknown Japanese words, which could make the task more sensitive to the particular translations chosen.
-In addition, care has to be taken when choosing foils as well, as they should preferably be from the same semantic domain, of a similar length of characters, and not synonyms or antonyms of the correct translation.
-This makes the guessing between translations design more difficult to use, particularly in small semantic domains (e.g. taste).
+In addition, care has to be taken when choosing foils, as they should preferably be from the same semantic domain, of a similar length of characters, and neither synonyms nor antonyms of the correct translation (see description in Section 2.3).
+This makes the guessing between translations design more difficult to implement, particularly for small semantic domains (e.g. taste).